Enhancing multimodal cooperation via sample-level modality valuation: Related works

-Multi-modal model is expected to outperform its uni-modal counterpart since it takes more information, but recent studies have found the multi-modal model has a preference for specific modality, limiting its performance~\cite{huang2022modality}.
-Several methods have been proposed to ease this problem by improving the uni-modal optimization in the jointly trained multi-modal framework~\cite{wang2020makes,peng2022balanced,wu2022characterizing}.
+\textbf{Imbalanced multimodal learning.} Recent studies have found the multimodal model has a preference for specific modality~\cite{huang2022modality}.
+Several methods have been proposed to ease this problem by improving the optimization of worse learnt modality~\cite{peng2022balanced,wu2022characterizing,fan2023pmr,xu2023mmcosine,yang2023quantifying}.
 These methods often control uni-modal optimization by estimating the discrepancy of the training stage or performance between modalities.
-However, their estimation, \emph{i.e.,} the logits or the scale of gradient, often limited to simple fusion methods or could be hard to observe modality discrepancy at sample-level, handling the realistic scenarios where performance difference of each modality could vary across samples.
+However, their estimation could be hard to observe modality discrepancy at sample-level, handling realistic scenarios where the performance difference of each modality could vary across samples.
 In this paper, we go a step further, reasonably valuating the uni-modal contribution at sample-level using the introduced Shapley-based metric.
-This fine-grained modality valuation metric with theoretical support could help to observe uni-modal contribution at sample-level, and guide us to solve the imbalanced multi-modal learning problem better.
+This fine-grained modality valuation metric could guide us to solve the imbalanced multimodal learning problem better.

+\textbf{Game theory in machine learning.} Researchers have adapted the game theory to formulate and solve machine learning problems~\cite{freund1996game,wang2017generative,gemp2020eigengame}.
+For example, game theory has been used to explain the algorithm effectiveness of AdaBoost ~\cite{freund1996game}.
+Similarly to us, Hu et al.~\cite{hu2022shape} use the Shapley value to evaluate the overall contribution of individual modalities for the whole dataset.
+But they cannot capture the modality contribution at sample-level and do not provide further analysis or methods.
+In this paper, we not only introduce sample-level modality valuation, but also further analyze and alleviate the low-contributing modality issue.